How to Write the North Carolina State – Raleigh Essays 2020-2021

 The next step is to explain how you will contribute to diversity.
 Here are some tips for if you decide to discuss, at least in part, how you could contribute to the diverse student populus at NC State:

 Pick an overarching idea you want to get across.

 Doing this will allow you to focus on something that the admissions officers have not yet seen in your application, as well as allow you to provide supporting examples.
 This is also beneficial because who you are is made up of more than just one experience; therefore, by picking a theme, you can show things in your life that have helped you to become who you are.

 For example, you can focus on how in whatever you do, you work to help and be a voice for others.
-From that, you pick two experiences that would support this ability to empathize with others: your work with a boy with autism and being the co-founder of a reading program at the SPCA.
+From that, you pick two experiences that would support this ability to empathize with others: your work with a child with autism and being the co-founder of a reading program at the SPCA.

 Questions to consider when deciding what makes you different from others.

 Use these questions as a basis for figuring out what makes you unique.
 You can use one as your overarching idea or simply tell a story based off of one of these questions about something important in your life.
 Also note that you do not have to say, “I am diverse because…”

 Your essay will be stronger if you focus on telling a story about the kind of person you are: